lit/lit.dev/packages/lit-dev-content/site/docs/components/lifecycle.md

 {% endaside %}

-This technique can be used to unblock the main rendering/event thread.
-See the Chrome Dev Summit talk by Justin Fagnani [The Virtue of Laziness](https://www.youtube.com/watch?v=ypPRdtjGooc) for an extended discussion.
-This talk shows an early version of Lit, but describes many useful concepts.

 #### performUpdate()  {#performupdate}

 Implements the reactive update cycle, calling the other methods, like `shouldUpdate()`, `update()`, and `updated()`.

 Call `performUpdate()` to immediately process a pending update.
 This should generally not be needed, but it can be done in rare cases when you need to update synchronously.
+(If there is no update pending, you can call `requestUpdate()` followed by `performUpdate() to force a synchronous update.)

 {% aside "info" %}